 How much does Progressive insurance cost?

-The average monthly pricing of insurance varies based on a number of factors including what state you live in, the type of car you’re driving, your driving history, and sometimes even your marital status or education level.
+The average monthly pricing of insurance varies based on several factors including what state you live in, the type of car you’re driving, your driving history, and sometimes even your marital status or education level.